devdogio/RucksackDocs/APIDocs/Items/CustomItem.md

 ## Item Registry

-The `ItemRegistry` is responsible for keeping track of all run-time items.
+The `ItemRegistry` is responsible for keeping track of all item instances.
 Keep in mind that if you're going to create a new item instance you'll have to register it with the item registry.

 ```csharp